 Hello, little cat, he said cheerfully.
 The cat came to him, stroking itself to his leg.

 You’re a friendly little chap, aren’t you!
 Said the old man.
 The cat purred, enjoying the old man’s company.

 He did not know if the cat was a he or a she, but knew it was not important for him to know.
 The cat was his friend, and friends were good to have.

 He was old now.
 Very old.
-He knew life was coming to it’s end, and he wasn’t sad about it.
+Life was coming to it’s end, and he wasn’t sad about it.
 He’d lived.
 He’d had a rich life, with sorrows and laughs.
+Memories.
 He wouldn’t have been without any of them.
 Even the painful ones.

 Today he was looking out on the field in front of his house.
 Something dark was hanging over the grass.
 Over the trees.
 And he knew.
 He knew his time had come, he’d lived for a long time now.
-And he knew there was nothing to fear.
+He knew there was nothing to fear.
 As death came, he closed his eyes and accepted.
-Time had come.